topology-tool-kit/ttk/CONTRIBUTING.md

         - Other VTK filters commonly used in conjunction with the present filter
       - a pointer to the corresponding base code class (if applicable), with the command `\sa`
       - the list of **all** the entries from [TTK's Examples website](https://topology-tool-kit.github.io/examples/) including the filter.
+  - Each ParaView XML file should be organized as follows:
+    - a `<Documentation>` section:
-  - Each ParaView XML file should embed the same documentation description as provided in the corresponding VTK layer header file.
+      - this should be a copy of all the information included in the overview description of the corresponding VTK class (see above). should embed the same documentation description as provided in the corresponding VTK layer header file.

 # 5. Continuous integration
   - TTK uses some basic continuous integration, which consists in testing for build and run success under Linux, Windows and MacOs upon each commit or pull request. **Your pull request will not be merged if it fails these tests**.